Kent27/docs-emobiq/document/server/function/Conversion/Conversion.toObject.md

 ## Description

-Creates an object which includes the passed data.
+Creates an object using the key-value pairs provided or creates a new object.

 ## Input / Parameter